 Posts in Earned Media

-Chicago elementary schools students receive world-class education
+Chicago elementary school students receive world-class education

 This June, twenty students from It Takes A Village Leadership Academy on Chicago’s South Side will travel to Kenya to see and experience the country’s culture firsthand and engage in a wide range of community service projects.
 ITAV’s World Scholars Program is just one of the ways the school provides its students with a world-class education.
 Chicago Crusader, the longest-running African American newspaper in the city, recently published an in-depth feature piece on the school’s unique and powerful programming.